 You might ask why did we write all these cat tree reviews?
-Well, we (me and my wife) recently bought one of these for our own cats, so we learned a lot in the process.
+Well, we recently bought one of these for our own cats, so we learned a lot in the process.
 We learned a lot about several specific models that we researched.
 We felt a little overwhelmed because we found so many different options, some good and some pretty bad.
 We left out the bad ones.

 Our Cat Tree Reviews

 These are our reviews.
 Read through them all if you like, you should be able to get a pretty good idea about each of these options just by even doing a quick read-through.
 It’s interesting to see the different approaches to construction and the different materials used in some of these cat trees.

 All the cat trees here are good quality options.
 These cat trees all possess the qualities that we feel makes up a good cat tree.